How Often Should I Receive Massage?

-One question I hear often is “How often should I get massage?”.
+One question I hear often is “How often should I get a massage?”.
 My answer is usually dependent on the client’s specific situation.
 I always recommend listening to the wisdom of your body-mind, and considering what benefits you hope to gain from regular massage therapy.
 Having a self-care plan in place for your life is very important to good health and overall wellness, and massage therapy has benefits that are cumulative.
 So, the regularity that you receive massage will build results over time.
 Here are some general guidelines I like to offer to my clients:

 To reap many of the wellness benefits of regular massage, plan for at least once per month as a good plan, and twice per month as an excellent plan.
 Massage therapy has been shown to be a powerful ally in your health regimen.
 It assists the body-mind by enhancing immune function, improving circulation, reducing fatigue, improving sleep, and giving a person a general feeling of well-being.